Commercial Plumbing Insurance Claims: The Full Playbook for Business Owners

 • Business Interruption: Lost revenue and continuing expenses during the period your business operations are suspended due to covered water damage.

-• Remediation and Restoration: The cost of professional water extraction, drying, dehumidification, and structural restoration.
+• Remediation and Restoration: The cost of professional water extraction, drying, dehumidification, antimicrobial treatment and structural restoration.

 • Code Upgrade Requirements: Code-required upgrades triggered by the repair work, which may be covered under Ordinance or Law coverage.